[Last updated: 19 January 2019]

 Money & Currency

 - What is the currency of Thailand?
 Thai Baht.
-Currently it’s at about 30 THB to 1 USD.
+Currently, it’s at about 31 THB to 1 USD.
 The rate changes constantly, but usually between 30 – 33.

 - Credit cards – ATM cards in Thailand?
-Yes of course, there are many ATMs and every bank has a credit card (debit card) you can use.
+Yes, of course, there are many ATMs and every bank has a credit card (debit card) you can use.
 You can request that your Visa or MC is valid for overseas transactions.
 It’s sometimes tricky transferring money from overseas to TH.
 Some in-depth research will be required.

 Cautions to be Aware Of:

-- Are there any poisonous/dangerous animals in Thailand?
-Many snakes, scorpions, centipedes.
+- Are there any venomous or otherwise dangerous animals in Thailand?
+Many snakes, scorpions, and centipedes.
 You’re not likely to see any unless you’re sleeping outside.